Motocross: Supercross

 Supercross is a cycle racing sport involving specialized high-performance off-road motorcycles on constructed dirt tracks with steep jumps and obstacles.
+Supercross events are typically staged on specially prepared tracks in large halls or stadiums.
 Compared to regular motocross, supercross tracks generally have much shorter straights and tighter turns.
 Professional supercross races, held as the AMA Supercross Championship in the United States, are held almost exclusively in professional baseball and football stadiums.

 The supercross season takes place during the winter and spring months, with races in a different city every weekend.
 There are 17 races in the AMA Supercross Championship schedule, normally beginning in Anaheim, California, and ending in Las Vegas, Nevada.
 The 250 cc class is split into two series, east and west.
 The 450 cc class has one large series with events across the US and Canada.

 In 2022, the World Supercross Championship was demerged from the AMA Supercross Championship, to be held as a standalone series once more.
 The series previously ran from 2003 to 2008.
 Supercross events are also held in Australia, known as the Australian Supercross Championship promoted by Motorcycling Australia.
 Along with the SX Open held in Auckland, New Zealand, the country's biggest event the Aus X-Open forms part of the Oceania Supercross Championship.